Great choice! We're adding your items to the basket and working out what else you might need to plant it.

 ACER X FREEMANII CELEBRATION - Celebration Maple

 This fast growing tree has an upright oval shape and will grow to a height of 15m (50ft).
 One of the hybrid maples cultivated by crossing red maple (Acer rubrum) and silver maple (Acer saccharinum) this cultivar has been chosen for its wonderful autumn colour and fast growth rate.
-It gets its fast growth from the silver maple and vibrant yellow, orange and red autumn colours from the red maple.
-Unlike its red maple parent, it guarantees good yearly displays of colour.
+It gets its fast growth from the silver maple and vibrant yellow, orange or red autumn colours from the red maple.
+Unlike its red maple parent, it offers good yearly displays of colour, though does depend based on growing conditions and weather.

 Where to grow